How Long Is the Validity of GRE in 2025? Comprehensive Guide

 What is the Validity of GRE Scores in 2025?

-The GRE scores from 2025 is valid up to 2030.
+The GRE scores from 2025 are valid up to 2030.
 The validity of the GRE results is five years from the time the test was taken.
-For example, if you took the GRE test early this year, let’s say on January 25th, your scores will be valid until January 24th 2030.
+For example, if you took the GRE test early this year, let's say on January 25th, your scores will be valid until January 24th 2030.

 This validity period applies to test formats that include the traditional in-centre test and the modified GRE at home.
 It makes planning applications to institutions around the world easy when the accurate duration is known.

-Key Points to Remember:
+Key Points to Remember

 How to Check Your GRE Score Validity?